Anyone taking Vitamin D issued warning over four symptoms

 It also wards off bone deformities, like rickets, as well as painful conditions, including osteomalacia.

-The easiest way to soak up this nutrient is from the sun, which poses quite the issue for anyone living in the northern hemisphere, with sunlight being something or a rarity between October and March.
+The easiest way to soak up this nutrient is from the sun, which poses quite the issue for anyone living in the northern hemisphere, with sunlight being something of a rarity between October and March.

-As we say, however, many medics have recently argued that this shouldn't be a blanket rule, claiming some patients have reported experiencing four indicators that the supplements are having adverse effects on their health.
+However, many medics have recently argued that this shouldn't be a blanket rule, claiming some patients have reported experiencing four indicators that the supplements are having adverse effects on their health.

 Switching up your dosage might be advised (Getty Stock Images)